polinavishnev/CS166-Modeling-Simulations-Analysis/fourway_intersection_traffic_simulation/Fourway_Intersection.md

 ![no_turning_both_queue](https://github.com/polinavishnev/CS166-Modeling-Simulations-Analysis/assets/68515140/84883518-335d-41d3-9d93-f9277a046e65)

-_The above shows the final version of the simulation.
+_The above shows a version of the simulation.
 The distinct squares represent the car's positions. -2 and -1 represent no car.
 0 represents a stopped car.
 Speeds of 1+ represent moving cars.
 The words "GREEN" or "RED" represent the respective traffic light colors for the vertical lanes and the opposite color for the horizontal lane._

 Experience vehicle dynamics through my Four-Way Intersection Simulation.
 Delve into complex traffic scenarios with a focus on: